yanayprop/blockbond/README.md

 Our product is built for a multichain world, supporting interchain interactions, and allowing new chains to plug into existing data streams from a modular stack.
 Some of our existing clients include leading L1 and L2 chains like Polygon, Scroll, Base, Aztec, Optimism, Arbitrum, Celestia, and others.

 ## Product
-Our product provides the infrastructure to create block explorers from scratch, combining a data pipeline(provided by Goldsky) and an AI application that handles data integration for a new chain.
+Our product provides the infrastructure to create block explorers from scratch, combining a data pipeline and an AI application that handles data integration for a new chain.
 Blockbond guarantees the fastest integration time in the industry, and best in class data latency, ensuring our clients and their users have a seamless experience.

 ### Our Market
 As a B2B SaaS platform, our marketing efforts target crypto networks and dapps.
 The beautiful thing about Blockbond is that we're aligned with our clients' growth - it's in our best interest to see their platforms flourish.